With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

 Common-sense shopping can dissipate at the click of a mouse when you find yourself seduced by mega deals.

-No matter the price cut, your security is more important than a cheap Apple iWatch.
-Avoid sites which look unprofessional with non-secure checkouts and too-good-to-be-true offers saturated with adverts.
-Stick to the retailers you know - such as Amazon, Argos and Debenhams – as they have the right infrastructure in place to ensure you have a safe online shopping experience.
+No matter the price cut, your security is more important than a cheap new phone or pair of trainers.
+Avoid sites which look unprofessional and are saturated with adverts or too-good-to-be-true offers.
+Stick to the retailers you know and use regularly, as they are more likely to have the right infrastructure in place to ensure you have a safe online shopping experience.

 Check the returns and exchange policies

-Sometimes you buy a product which is the wrong size, not what you expected and sometimes even damaged, therefore, it’s a good idea to check the retailer’s rules on returns and exchanges.
+Sometimes you buy a product which is the wrong size, not what you expected, or sometimes even damaged.
+Before you buy, it's a good idea to check the exchange and return policies.

 Brands often place restrictions on returning sales items, so investigate the following: